jasonnerothin/logback-graphite/README.md

 logback-graphite
 ================

-A logback implementation that writes metrics to a Graphite server using plain text protocol using a custom logback Appender.
+A custom logback Appender that writes metrics to a Graphite server using Graphite's "plain text protocol".

 To implement, put the jar on your classpath.
 From the base project directory: